 Lemon Squares are a delicious cookie you’re whole family will enjoy.
 I warn you in advance, these cookies are addictive.

 Don’t Lemon Squares look wonderful?
 Garnish the Lemon Squares with lemon zest if desired, but they taste equally fine without any garnish.
-If you enjoy the taste of lemon in your baked goods, you will absolutely rave over these tasty jewels.

 Here’s the recipe.